-Conveyance Project construction is scheduled to begin in November, with Project completion anticipated late 2020.
+Conveyance Project construction began in November 2018, with Project completion anticipated late 2020.

-If you would like to speak with a member of the Conveyance Project team or to sign up to receive Project updates, please contact the Community Liaison Officer by phone at 778-382-9011 or by email at
+If you would like to sign up to receive Project updates, please contact the Community Liaison Officer by phone at 778-382-9011 or by email at

 The Lions Gate Wastewater Treatment Plant, situated just to the west of the Lions Gate Bridge, serves the North Shore municipalities of West Vancouver, the City of North Vancouver, the District of North Vancouver, and Squamish Nation.
 The plant is one of two remaining primary treatment plants in the region.

 New federal regulations require all primary treatment plants be upgraded to secondary treatment by December 31, 2020.
 Secondary treatment is a biological process that uses aerobic bacteria to consume suspended solids and dissolved organic materials in wastewater.
 Secondary treatment plants remove about 95 per cent of the organic materials in wastewater.
 The new facility will provide a higher level of treatment to the North Shore’s wastewater before it is sent into Burrard Inlet.